weather-bot/WxKitty/README.md

 ### Run

-Make sure npm and nodeJS(require above version 7.6) have installed.
+Make sure npm and NodeJS(v8.11.2) have installed.

+> note: it is known that not work in NodeJS v10

 ```sh
 git clone https://github.com/weather-bot/weather-bot